ozanakss123/MyPortfolio/README.md

 # MyPortfolio

 I used Bootstrap 5.1 to build this website.
-Intro section may not work in some browsers.

 Live Preview http://ozanaksoy.works/